Abditus0/pfSense-VLAN-Network-DMZ-Web-Server-Lab/README.md

 The biggest one is that segmentation is only as good as your testing.
 You can write the cleanest rules in the world but until you actually try to ping every gateway from every VLAN, you don't know if the rules do what you think they do.
 I caught two misconfigurations during testing that the rules looked fine for on paper.

-Defense in depth is real and not just a buzzword. pfSense alone would have been fine for most things, but having UFW on the DMZ box means even if someone managed to get a rule wrong upstream, the host itself still drops the traffic.
+Defense in depth is important. pfSense alone would have been fine for most things, but having UFW on the DMZ box means even if someone managed to get a rule wrong upstream, the host itself still drops the traffic.
 Two layers, two chances to catch a mistake.

 Other things that came out of this: